drscranto/website_kts1/content/home/about.md

 # Welcome!

-I'm a data scientist, working in both R and Python, on problems in machine learning and computational statistics.
-I currently work in the health care field as a software engineering lead and senior data scientist at Elsevier.
-We focus on building software prodcuts and platforms for Advanced Clinical Decision Support.
-My background is in statistical ecology where I developed basic theory and novel statistical methods for population and community ecologists, also known as "Data Science for Bugs."
-In the past I have also been an organizer for [RLadies](https://rladies.org/), a global network of meetup groups to support gender diversity in the R community.
+I'm a senior data scientist fascinated by the variability inherent in real world data.
+I work in the health care field as a technical lead and senior data scientist at Elsevier, focused on building software prodcuts and platforms to provide clinicians with advanced clinical decision support.
+In my research career I developed mathematical theory and statistical methodology in population and community ecology.
+I was an organizer for [RLadies](https://rladies.org/), a global network of meetup groups to support gender diversity in the R community.

-I'm fascinated by the ways variability or noise changes the patterns that we expect to emerge in data.
-I focus on computational approaches for both frequentist and Bayesian frameworks to account for variability in mechanistic models as well as machine learning techniques to train predictive models.
+I'm fascinated by the ways variability or noise changes the patterns that we expect to emerge in data, especially when that variablilty has a common source, shared between grops of indiviuals.
+I focus on computational approaches for both frequentist and Bayesian frameworks to account for those sources of variability and better estimate parameters of predictive models.

-I live with two rescue pups, Maggie and Ruthie, who I think are really bears just pretending to be dogs.
+I work in both R and Python and live with two rescue pups, Maggie and Ruthie, who I think are really bears just pretending to be dogs.
 I spend most of my free time drinking coffee, hiking with the doggos, and watching baseball.